15 Indian PMs and Their Decisions That Changed India

 Place of Birth: Prayagraj

-Qualification: B.Sc from University of Pune and B.A., L.L.B from Allahabad University
+Qualification: B.Sc from the University of Pune; B.A., LL.B from Allahabad University

 Why It Still Matters Today

 • The Mandal Commission implementation remains the single most consequential act in post-independence social policy.
-OBC reservations reshaped electoral politics permanently, today, no national party can win without an explicit OBC strategy.
-Every caste census debate, including the Bihar survey of 2023-24, is a continuation of the Mandal conversation VP Singh started.
+OBC reservations reshaped electoral politics permanently; today, no national party can win without an explicit OBC strategy.
+India’s ongoing national census, which began in April 2026, includes caste enumeration for the first time since 1931, a direct continuation of the same conversation VP Singh’s decision started.

 Rajiv Gandhi